 Frequently Asked Questions

 A full address should always be entered.
 Accurate data may not be provided if a full address is not used.
 Simply entering a city name typically selects a point in the geographic center of that city.
 That point could fall, for example, within a college campus with its own law enforcement agency.
-In this case, an emergency dispatch agency other than the primary one for the user’s specific address could be displayed and then saved.
+In this case, an emergency dispatch agency other than the primary one for the user’s specific address could be displayed.

-No. The DistantEmergency app has no ability to locate a distant victim or address.
+No. No DistantEmergency offering has the ability to locate a distant victim or address.
 The user must communicate the victim’s specific location to the emergency dispatch operator.

 DistantEmergency utilizes a proprietary database built using publicly available contact and coverage area data from sources such as Department of Homeland Security (DHS), Federal Communications Commission (FCC), agencies’ public records, municipal map data and direct outreach to agencies' leadership.